midtown-ai/www/docs/glossary/t.md

  See also [T], ...

-## Token Identifier
 ## Token ID

- Token IDs are simply numbers assigned to each token in the vocabulary.
+ Token Identifiers (IDs) are simply numbers assigned to each token in the vocabulary.
 They're like an index or ID number - for example, the word "hello" might be assigned token ID 234.
 These IDs are arbitrary numbers that just serve as labels.
 They have no mathematical relationship to each other - token ID 234 isn't "closer" to token ID 235 in any meaningful way.

  See also [T], ...